NiviDevs/plant-leaf-disease-classifier/README.md

 * You can tweak the learning rate, optimizer, batch size, or number of epochs for experiments.
 * For serious training use a local machine with a dedicated NVIDIA GPU.
+* Stop early to prevent overfitting for smaller datasets

 ---